Skip to content

 ldev env restart

 Use deploy module before broader rebuilds.
-Restart only when the runtime state needs to be refreshed.
+Restart only when runtime state needs to be refreshed.

-If deploy output reports that only some artifacts were hot-deployed, treat it as a failed deploy and retry after checking the reported artifact errors.
+If deploy output reports that only some artifacts were hot-deployed, treat it as a failed deploy and retry after fixing the reported artifact errors.

 6. Verify